 able to more thoroughly explore the themes that would pepper his later works.
-The first time he prompted discussion among both critics and audiences.
+And it was the first time he prompted major discussions among both critics and audiences.

-In the supposed new that would arrive just as the ‘60s came to a close, several American filmmakers, like Scorsese, started surfacing.
+In the supposed new arriving as the ‘60s were coming to a close, several American filmmakers, like Scorsese, started surfacing.
 Directors with a penchant for naturalism, like Robert Altman and John Cassavetes, saw growing popularity as the 1970s progressed.
-And so did directors like Francis Ford Coppola and Peter Bogdanovich, who could easily latch onto the grandeur of classic Hollywood and modernize it.
-These aforementioned directors have maintained their stature as iconic artists not just because they crafted so many masterpieces during their respective career peaks.
-They’ve also remained so highly esteemed because, in the process of breaking all the rules, they redefined what it meant to be great cinema.
+And so did directors like Francis Ford Coppola and Peter Bogdanovich, who could easily latch onto the grandeur of classic Hollywood and modernize it while keeping intact their voices.
+These directors have mostly maintained their statures as iconic artists not just because they crafted so many agreed-on masterpieces during their respective career peaks, but because those agreed-on masterpieces also broke molds.

 Robert De Niro

 1 Hr., 52 Mins.